bertvv/notes-to-self/content/post/testing-ansible-roles-travis-1.md

 There's room for improvement, of course.
 It would be interesting to postpone pushing the test code to the container until after the build.
 This would allow us to always use the same base image with Ansible installed instead of rebuilding it at each test run.
 One approach could be to start the container with the folder containing the test code mounted inside using the `--volume` option.
 I probably did things in a suboptimal way, because I'm still new to both Travis-CI and Docker, so other suggestions are also welcome!
 You can leave a comment below, create an issue on the Github project or send me a pull request.

 In a next blog post, we'll extend this solution for running tests on multiple platforms.

+**Edit:** There was a major flaw in the original version of this post.
+It installed the role under test from Ansible Galaxy instead of running on the *current* commit.
+The `Dockerfile` and `.travis.yml` were adapted to fix this.